 virtual_gid_maps = static:142

-You will notice that the settings are of the ‘_maps’ type.
-This is because we could use the settings with a lookup file so that the mail of different virtual users is owned by different system users and groups.
-If we wanted to do that we would – as always with maps files – indicate a file with
+Notice that the settings are of the ‘_maps’ type.
+This is because I could use the settings with a lookup file so that the mail of different virtual users is owned by different system users and groups.
+If I wanted to do that I would – as always with maps files – indicate a file with

-Once we have checked that all settings are as we want and all maps have been postmapped (check for the
+Once I have checked that all settings are as I want and all maps have been postmapped (check for the

-.db versions of files and that they are of more recent date than their editable counterparts) we restart Postfix (
+.db versions of files and that they are of more recent date than their editable counterparts) I restart Postfix (

-systemctl restart postfix.service) so that our changes take effect.
-Remember to look through the journal (either using
+systemctl restart postfix.service) so that my changes take effect.
+I can look through the journal (either using

 systemctl -l status postfix.service or

-In the next post we will start on the thorny issue of mail relayal, or using our SMTP server to send mail out of the house.
-We’re also starting to get to the point where we need a working MDA in order to make sense of our MTA setup, so maybe I will have to start another series, focusing on Dovecot.
+In the next post I will start on the thorny issue of mail relayal, or using my SMTP server to send email out of the house.
+I’m also starting to get to the point where I need a working MDA (mail delivery agent) in order to make sense of my MTA (message transfer agent) setup, so maybe I will have to start another series focusing on Dovecot.